abhi061201/SHOPPING-APP/README.md

 It is a common thing everyone have witnessed in their life that while visiting shops, there is a lot of wastage of time to ask for their requirements and sometimes this may result into quarrel.
-Also, in the time of this global pandemic the need of the hour is to come up with the method which can ensure social distancing.
+Also, in the time of this global pandemic the need of the hour is to come up with the method which can ensure social distancing.<br />

 <img src="https://user-images.githubusercontent.com/7691308/89343454-afae2080-d67a-11ea-9513-f8a6cd28f2a8.png" alt="home page" width="200" height="400">